APA-Accredited Doctoral Internship in Health Service Psychology

 Facilities

-SHaW-MH is located on the 4th floor of the Arjona Building, adjacent to Mirror Lake, on the Storrs campus.
+SHaW-Mental Health is located on the 4th floor of the Arjona Building, on the Storrs campus.
 Interns have furnished offices which they may decorate as they choose as well as office equipment.
-Interns also have access to personal computers, university mainframe, university library, and internet.
+Interns also have access to computers, university mainframe, university library, and internet.
 SHaW also maintains a library of relevant and up-to-date mental health books and journals.

 Training Model